o3jvind/WebSocket-Client/README.md

 An experimental WebSocket client for CasparCG

 Put the files in a web server on your machine.
-And save a rundown as "WS_Test.xml" in the directory "rundown" from one of the newer official clients from SVT: http://builds.casparcg.com/
+And save a rundown as "rundown.xml" in the directory "rundown" from one of the newer official clients from SVT: http://builds.casparcg.com/

 Make sure you that you have "Allow Remote Triggering" ticked for the rundown elements in the official client.